jatin090/Jatin-Deep-Learning-Capstone-Face-Emotion-Recognition/README.md

 https://github.com/jatin090/Jatin-Deep-Learning-Capstone-Face-Emotion-Recognition.git

-This was a group project which I did with my friend Shreyas.
-We decided we both will make a model for emotion detection, and the model which gave better accuracy, the further project would be done on that model.
-This repository contains the model made by me.
-I built a Transfer-Learning model to predict emotion
+I built a Transfer-Learning model to predict real-time emotion.

 ## Model Explanation - Jatin
 The dataset which I used was the “Cleaned FER2013”  dataset from kaggle.
 You can download the dataset from the link below and copy paste the dataset in the folder.